jraut/mungler/README.md

 # mungler
 A tool to mungle up variables, id-fields and most nominators in source code.

 To be utilized with (p)html, css and javascript.
 Can conserve ajax-functionality in php (or possibly other) files: use `--soft filename1 filename2` option to add files which require this.
+Tries to find variables that come in from frontend via AJAX (and only those).

 Developement is still in early beta.
 Do not use in production environment altough the end result is already non-destructive.
 Does not account for scoping yet.